 Final Thoughts?

-Rules and etiquette in airsoft are nothing crazy.
+Airsoft Rules and etiquette are nothing crazy.
 Many times it's just common sense and trying to be kind.
 Our end goal is to grow our hobby and have fun.
 Therefore, sometimes being a good ambassador for our sport means more than just a cool gun or fancy camo.
 Playing by the rules can be fun!
 Showing proper etiquette helps give our sport a welcoming image.
 Let's do our part!.